tattler-community/tattler-community/package/src/tattler/docs/source/configuration.rst

 If the file is missing, inaccessible or unreadable, the entry is considered valid (not blacklisted).

 This is a text file containing one blacklisted entry per line.
-Entries of different :ref:`vectors <keyconcepts:notification vectors>` can be mixed in one same blacklist file.
+Entries of different :ref:`vectors <keyconcepts/vectors:notification vectors>` can be mixed in one same blacklist file.

 TATTLER_BULKSMS_TOKEN